-- Norwegian Museum of Cultural History also includes Ibsen Museumm, Bygdø Royal Farm, Bogstad Manor, Gjestestuene & Eidsvoll 1814.
+- Norwegian Museum of Cultural History also includes Ibsen Museum, Bygdø Royal Farm, Bogstad Manor, Gjestestuene & Eidsvoll 1814.

 - Hans Aall was the director until his death in 1946.

-How to get to the Norwegian Museum of Cultural History using different transports
+How to Get to the Norwegian Museum of Cultural History

 |Monday to Friday||10:00 – 18:00|

 |Saturday||10:00 – 15:00|